 International Normalized Ratio (INR) is a blood test that measures the time it takes for blood to clot.
 This test is usually administered on people taking anticoagulants or blood thinners.

-The lower the INR number, the thicker the blood and the greater risk you have for blood clots.
-The higher the INR number, the thinner your blood and the higher risk of bleeding.
+The lower the INR number, the longer it takes for blood to clot and the greater risk you have for blood clots.
+The higher the INR number, the shorter it takes for blood to clot and the greater risk you have for bleeding.
 Most healthy people will have an INR of 0.9 - 1.3.1 Patients who are taking blood thinners such as Warfarin are usually considered therapeutic by their doctors when their INR is between 2.0 and 3.0.
 Sometimes depending on the condition a doctor might consider a patient therapeutic when their INR is between 2.5 and 3.5.
 However, it is generally considered dangerous to have an INR above 4.0.
 An INR above 5.0 may require a medical dose of vitamin K to bring the INR down to a therapeutic range.2

 An INR test is taken by drawing blood from the patient.
 Many doctors will perform the test using a PT/INR meter.
 The meter functions similarly to a Diabetes meter where the patient places a drop of blood onto a test strip that is inserted into the machine.
 The INR results are usually provided within a few minutes.